 What type of concerns do you have for your eyes right now?
 Are they getting wrinkly from aging?
 Do they look tired with dark circles?
 Do your eyes constantly look puffy, like you’ve been crying all night?
 Your specific skin concern will determine which type of active ingredients you should look for in your eye cream.
 If your concern is:

 If you’re someone who is out in the sun often, consider looking for an eye cream with SPF in it.
 There are many great formulations out there to protect your eye area.
-I wouldn’t advise using an eye cream with SPF at night time, but you could incorporate two night creams—a day one with SPF and a nighttime one with more anti-aging ingredients—into your daily skincare routine.
+I wouldn’t advise using an eye cream with SPF at night time, but you could incorporate two eye creams—a day one with SPF and a nighttime one with more anti-aging ingredients—into your daily skincare routine.

 Everyone has different skin types, and unfortunately, mine is sensitive.
 If you have sensitive skin, you’re probably going to have really sensitive skin around your eyes, too.
 Eye creams that aren’t targeted towards sensitive skin normally cause irritation for me, so I always look for a product that is ideal for sensitive skin, and that is fragrance-free, too.